TumblThreeApp/TumblThree-wiki/New-Feature-Requests-and-Possible-Enhancements.md

 It should be quite straight forward now to add new sites like 500px, instagram, or twitter.
 The downloader and most of the UI should be able to take different websites.

+You can check [this commit](https://github.com/TumblThreeApp/TumblThree/commit/d1823548493b37baded60db35492f9f3040ecfe5) for the addition of the Twitter downloader as the most recent example.
+This commit also contains code refactorings to make the naming of the classes and methods more general.
-You can check [this commit](https://github.com/johanneszab/TumblThree/commit/efc9d903f49864ef1424b5496fabce0f0780a68d) for my addition of the  Tumblr tag search downloader for the most recent example.
+You can also check [this commit](https://github.com/johanneszab/TumblThree/commit/efc9d903f49864ef1424b5496fabce0f0780a68d) for the addition of the Tumblr tag search downloader as the previous example.
 Older examples include the [Tumblr liked-by downloader](https://github.com/johanneszab/TumblThree/commit/d11375407f462e32ac3ccacb03e7b0861bbaaa39), the [Tumblr downloader for private blogs](https://github.com/johanneszab/TumblThree/commit/8ed1e11efc7c110931b29147460acfe814d4dc84) and the [Tumblr search downloader](https://github.com/TumblThreeApp/TumblThree/commit/cd6383749d28151c49cb3b59f16434f76bf84bfb).

 In essence, you have to do: